juei-dev/adsbmonitor/README.md

 		- Seen - seconds from the last message received, if over 15s, the data will be in red, if over 60, the data will have red strike through line
 		- Msgs - number of all the messages received for this aircraft
 		- Recvd - Primary + Supplementary label shown respectively which has information of this aircraft, greened label for which has the position information
+		- L/D - Possibly landing or departing aircraft detected - hover to check which airport and click to scroll to runway description of given bigger airport
 	- In general, if primary receiver information lacks of some information, the supplementary information will be used
 	- If position is not known by the primary receiver, the possible supplementary receiver position information is used